|

 October 5-13, 2020 Moose Hunting Part 3 (62 Photos)

-Part 3 of our crazy 2020 Moose Hunting Extravaganza began the afternoon immediately following Stroh's successful harvest.
+Part 3 of our crazy 2020 Moose Hunting Extravaganza began the next afternoon following Stroh's successful harvest.
 With two licences filled, French and I held the last remaining sets of tags.
-Since we put in a long night cleaning up the last harvest French and I opted out of a morning hunt and headed down the shore after lunch for another crack at it.
+Since we put in a late night cleaning up the last harvest French and I opted out of a morning hunt and headed down the shore after lunch for another crack at it.

-Funny enough we found a set of Moose tracks crossing French's driveway while loading up our gear!
+Funny enough we discovered a set of Moose tracks crossing French's driveway while loading up our gear!

-When the animal got to about 300 yards he suddenly turned and headed perpendicular towards the tree line moving left to right from our vantage point.
-Mark made 3 shots but the big bull didn't even break stride and disappeared into the woods.
-We spent the next 2 hours diligently and thoroughly looking for the animal with our high power flashlights and later the big light bars on our Argo's but although we found the tracks there was absolutely no sign of blood.
-Not good for a moose hunt but very happy that we dint have a wounded animal on our hands.
+When the animal got to about 300 yards he suddenly turned and headed perpendicular towards the tree line travelling from left to right from our vantage point.
+Mark made three shots but the big bull didn't even break stride and disappeared into the woods.
+We spent the next two hours diligently and thoroughly looking for the animal with our high power flashlights and later the big light bars on our Argo's.
+We found the tracks but there was absolutely no sign of blood.
+Not good for a moose hunter but we're very happy that we didn't have a wounded animal on our hands.

 The following afternoon I was back at the SJRGC rifle range this time with French and his new shooting rest to make sure his Tikka 30.06 was on....which is was.

 The following morning French and I headed back down the shore for yet another crack at filling a license.
-This year most coffee shops have been closed in the early morning hours when we leave town, mostly due to restrictions stemming from the Covid Pandemic.
-Therefore we've been making our own coffee for the early morning drives, today's beverage of choice was this amazing Siren's blend from Starbucks.
-100% would recommend.
+This year most coffee shops have been closed during the early morning hours when we leave town, due to restrictions stemming from the Covid Pandemic.
+Therefore we've been making our own coffee for these early morning drives, today's beverage of choice was this amazing Siren's blend from Starbucks (not a sponsor).
+100% recommend.

 We spent the day in our usual hunting areas with French set up on the long skinny bog and myself covering a large area on foot taking notice of fresh sign and checking our game cameras.

-I provided lunch today which consisted of my own custom recipe Italian Moose Sausage meat sticks and a feed of fresh fish white puddings.
+I was in charge of lunch today which consisted of my own custom recipe Italian Moose Sausage meat sticks and a feed of fresh fish white puddings.
 I had the puddings made earlier this year from my own cod at Porters Meats in CBS, they fry up beautifully when sliced into discs and browned up in the pan.

 That afternoon Matthew & Stroh made the trip down and joined us for the evening hunt which unfortunately was unsuccessful as well.